-What does it take to be a successful restaurant cook?
+What does it take to be a successful restaurant cook at a luxury hotel?

 Is it having a refined palate or being able to stay calm under pressure?
 Or is it maybe being a master of time management or possessing exceptional creativity?